cambiotraining/quarto-course-template/materials/02-content_guidelines.md

 #### Hide individual answers

-You can choose to hide individual answers using an attribute to the answer callout:
+You can stop individual answers from being rendered using an attribute to the answer callout:

-- `{.callout-answer hide = true}` will hide the answer
+- `{.callout-answer hide = true}` will hide (i.e. not render) the answer
-- `{.callout-answer hide = false}` will show the answer
+- `{.callout-answer hide = false}` will show (i.e. render) the answer

 Note that these options overide the global option set in the `_quarto.yml` detailed above.